rajnish-jarvis/xls-file/README.md

 ## Description

-I am using famous 'caxlsx' to generate xls file so basically my gem saves the time and line of code for other logic like row and col etc.
+I am using famous 'caxlsx' to generate xls file, so basically my gem saves the time and line of code for other logic like row and col etc.

 ## Installation
 For now =>